USEPA/LakeTrophicModelling/README.md

 LakeTrophicModelling
 ====================

-This repository contains all the materials needed to reproduce Hollister *et al.* (2014) Modeling Lake Trophic State: A Data Mining Approach.
+This repository contains all the materials needed to reproduce Hollister *et al.* (2015) Modeling Lake Trophic State: A Random Forest Approach.
 These materials are presented as an R Package which contains code used for analyses, code used to develop figures, raw data used for all analysese, and a package vignette that contains the accepted, unformatted version of the manuscript.

 #Install the Package
 To install the package and gain access to the materials do the following: